CS#1 PFAS and (i)PM(T) fate and remediation in the semi-closed urban water cycle, Berlin

 What we have done so far...

-So far, we designed Prototypes of small passive samplers to be tested in urban runoff and wastewater monitoring campaigns.
-We also selected a model region for the urban runoff and wastewater monitoring campaign in Berlin and identified first suitable sampling sites using geographic information systems.
+So far, we designed prototypes of small passive samplers to be tested in surface- and wastewater monitoring campaigns.
+We selected a model region for the monitoring campaign in Berlin and identified suitable sampling sites using geographic information systems.
+Two industrial dischargers agreed on a sampling campaign at their site.
+First analyses revealed the presence of PFAS in both industrial wastewaters found on all three different passive samplers used.

 Further, we selected a broad spectrum of adsorbents for lab-testing, completed a comprehensive adsorbent screening and set up a small-scale column test cell.
 We also sampled different wastewater treatment plants with advanced treatment in Germany, Sweden and Switzerland.